Looking for Caramel Cinnamon Pecan Buns, well you have come to the right place.

 - 1/2 tsp vanilla essence

-Add yeast, salt, sugar in a bowl and mix until well incorporated
+- Add yeast, salt, and sugar in a bowl and mix until well incorporated

 Add warm milk, softened butter and egg and mix until combined